 To ensure your essay meets academic standards, adhere to established style guidelines when citing song titles.
 These styles vary slightly, so choose the one most appropriate for your course or field of study.

 MLA format also requires double quotation marks around song titles.
-Follow similar capitalization rules as APA style: capitalize the first letter of each major word in the title while leaving lower case for minor words unless they are at the beginning or end of the title.
+Follow standard title case capitalization: capitalize the first letter of each major word.

 By mastering these formatting nuances across different citation styles, you enhance both clarity and credibility in your writing about music topics.